JovKun/TOTAL_BS/UPDATES.md

 # Update Log
 ### **v1.6** - May 1, 2023
 - Nathan added dead characters and enlarged them
+- Jovian implemented the dead characters and made them grayscale
+- Jeremy was resting due to the chem test D:

 ### **v1.5** - April 27, 2023
 - Nathan adjusted the in-game character size to adapt to monitor